software-mansion-labs/expo-live-updates/README.md

 ### 3. Handle permissions

-Expo-live-updates require 2 Android permissions to work.
+expo-live-updates require 2 Android permissions to work.
 Add them to `android.permissions` in app config and remember to request for them in React Native app.

 ```ts
 permissions: [